Virtual data room for series a hero.

 What's the difference between a data room and Google Drive?

 The main differences are tracking, security controls, and access management.
 Google Drive doesn't tell you who viewed a file, for how long, or which pages they looked at.
 It doesn't support watermarking, NDA acceptance, document-level permissions, or audit logs.
 A data room provides all of this.
-For sharing sensitive startup documents with investors, that gap matters.
+For sharing sensitive documents with investors, that gap matters.

 When should I set up my Series A data room?